 Active bond managers believe they can better identify bonds that will increase yield without taking on additional risk.
-In reality, only 31% of bond managers were able to beat their benchmark over the past 10 years (as of December 31, 2020), and an average of just 23% of active equity managers beat their benchmark.
+In reality, only 37% of bond managers were able

 The core bond holding for most investors should be a diversified bond market approach modified to take into account the level of equities an investor holds in the portfolio.